negrifelipe/preciosgamer.xyz/README.md

 docker compose up
 ```

-Then you can run each project separately using your IDE.
+Now you can run any project you need manually using your IDE or terminal.